 An application for an order that a company be wound up may not be discontinued except with the leave of the Court.

 5.9.
-Appearance before Principal Registrar
+Appearance before master

-After filing an originating process seeking an order that a company be wound up, the plaintiff must, if required —
+(1) After filing an originating process seeking an order that a company be wound up, the plaintiff must, if required —

-(a) appear before the Principal Registrar on a date to be appointed by the Principal Registrar; and
+(a) appear before a master on a date to be appointed by the Principal Registrar, or another officer of the Court to whom the Principal Registrar has delegated this function; and

-(b) satisfy the Principal Registrar that the plaintiff has complied with the Corporations Act and these rules in relation to applications for a winding-up order.
+(b) satisfy the master that the plaintiff has complied with the Corporations Act and these rules in relation to applications for a winding-up order.

+(2) For the purposes of these rules, a function performed by a delegate of the Principal Registrar under subrule (1)(a) is taken to be a function performed by the Principal Registrar.

+[Rule 5.9 amended: SL 2021/121 r.
+11.]

 5.10.
 Order substituting plaintiff in application for winding-up (Corporations Act s.
 465B) (Form 10)

 (1) If the Court makes an order under section 465B of the Corporations Act, the Court may also order that the substituted plaintiff or plaintiffs publish a notice stating that the substituted plaintiff or plaintiffs intend to apply for an order that the company be wound-up.